steamcmd/docker/README.md

 *   [`windows-core-1903`](dockerfiles/windows-core-1903/Dockerfile) *(unavailable)*
 *   [`windows-core-1809`](dockerfiles/windows-core-1809/Dockerfile)

+All the tags are pushed to both the Docker Hub and the GitHub Container Registry:

+- `docker.io/steamcmd/steamcmd:<tag>`
+- `ghcr.io/steamcmd/steamcmd:<tag>`

 > ***Note:***
 > *Some Windows tags are not available (yet) because they cannot be*
 > *build on the current Github Actions Windows Platform.
 The Dockerfiles are*